Mission

 Trapping Program Press Release

-Following the trapping program, a previous rabies adhoc committee was created by City Council to consider options for addressing potential rabies outbreaks.
+A rabies adhoc committee was created by City Council to consider options for addressing potential rabies outbreaks.
 This committee met from January 2021-July 2021.

 Two products from that adhoc committee's work: